 To qualify to take the CAE exam, you must:

-- Disclose any felony convictions related to the practice of association management.
+- commit to upholding the ASAE Standards of Conduct and have no felony convictions related to the practice of association management.

 What is the cost?